nickrearl/podcast-project/README.md

 1. Open the 'index.html' file in a browser
 OR
-2. View a live preview of my project below
+2. View a live preview of our project below

 ## Live Preview

-View a [live preview](DEPLOYED PAGE LINK GOES HERE) of my project.
+View a [live preview](DEPLOYED PAGE LINK GOES HERE) of our project.

 ## Screenshot